 While insurance won’t cover LASIK, if you get a vision insurance as an add-on to your health insurance plan, you can get discounts for the procedure.
 Of course, this will up your current premium.

 Yes, LASIK isn’t cheap.
 But it does have its pluses and there are ways to make costs manageable.
-So, cheer up and look at the bright side (hopefully without glasses or contact lenses thanks to LASIK).

 Keep updated with all the news!